Something is happening…

 - Serve in a community event – working in a team to help a family in need in a hands-on practical way;

 - Become a City Pastor – be “salt and light” by assisting and bringing assurance to revellers in Birmingham’s Broad Street;

 - Join the Welcome Team – welcome people to Sunday services;

 - Receive Leadership and Discipleship training – get equipped for serving, leading, mission and discipleship;

 - Get involved with Healing on the Streets – take the miracle of God’s presence onto Harborne High Street;

 - Within the student group, practice your gifting in a safe and welcoming group – worship, testimony, teaching

-The student ministry is headed by Annie di Castiglione at St John’s.
-Contact her by email and she’ll let you know how to be part of this exciting group.
+The student ministry is headed by Martin and Gina Graham.
+Email them via the Church Office and they’ll let you know how to be part of this exciting group.